mutaherul/CompanyName.GatewayManagement/README.md

 - Note: database username and password is found in DatabaseConnection  on appsettings.dev.

- There are two script on \scripts\Database folder.
+ There are two scripts on \scripts\Database folder.
- - Schema.sql: To create database schema ( db user and tables, constrains)
+ - Schema.sql: To create database schema ( db user and tables, constraints)
  - sample_data.sql: To populate some sample data